 Since the total addressable audience for most B2C suppliers is larger than a B2B market, achieving personalization at scale is not possible in the absence of a powerful automation solution.
 To attempt to deliver truly 1-to-1 messaging to your consumer audience manually would be a painstaking, frustrating, unfeasible task.

-Thus, requirements among most B2C brands are different than B2B.
+As a result, requirements among most B2C brands are different than B2B.
 B2C companies, today, are focused on three areas: customer acquisition, retention, and CLV.
 Automation helps scale, simplify, and extend each.

-► Acquisition.
 Marketing automation can help your B2C company in several areas when potential customers are considering buying:

 - Sending messages at the time a contact is most likely to engage.
 This right-time content encourages engagement and action.

 - Ensuring content that is up to date and reflects current inventory, conditions, availability, and the like.

 Marketing automation technology helps B2C brands boost customer retention by ensuring that one-time buyers don’t churn, and, instead, continue to remain loyal.

 Automation helps increase retention in several ways, including: